Delight Is a Tool That Can Enhance Your Candidate Experience

 And while the talent community works to catch up, you have a tremendous opportunity to enhance and differentiate your candidate experience.
-Something you want to do, of course, because research shows candidate experience positively affects speed and quality of hire, retention, and referrals.
+Something you want to do, of course, because research shows candidate experience positively affects the speed and quality of hire, retention, and referrals.

-So let’s talk about delight.
+So, let’s talk about delight.

 What is delight?